jfriduss/parse_job_postings/annotation_guidelines.md

-- **(6) Handling abbreviations:** Abbreviations of things that should be annotated, should themselves be annotated if either (i) the word that they are an abbreviation for is returned when searching "what is *specific_abbreviation* an abbreviation for, in the context of jobs" into a search engine, or (ii) the abbreviation is in a sentence with an industry/field of work, and the word that the abbreviation is for is returned when searching "what might *specific_abbreviation* be an abbreviation for, in the context of *specific_industry/field_of_work*" into a search engine.
+- **(6) Handling abbreviations:** Abbreviations of things that should be annotated, should themselves be annotated if either (i) the word that they are an abbreviation for is returned when searching "what is *specific_abbreviation* an abbreviation for, in the context of jobs" into a search engine, or (ii) the word that the abbreviation is for is returned when searching "what might *specific_abbreviation* be an abbreviation for, in the context of *specific_industry/field_of_work*" into a search engine, where "specific industry" is the industry that the position is in.

   - example: in the phrase "Experience working with native machine learning orchestration systems like MLflow, Airflow, or TFX", the abbreviation "TFX" is annotated because an explanation for what it is is returned when searching "what might TFX be an abbreviation for, in the context of machine learning?"
+  - example: "...DNA - encoded library ( DEL ) platform" is annotated DNA (B) - (B) encoded (B) library (I) ( DEL (B) ) platform (O).
+But note that if the abbreviation were not there, "platform would be annotated"; the phrase "...DNA - encoded library platform" is labelled DNA (B) - (B) encoded (B) library (I) platform (I).